The Sideloader

 The sideloader is a prototype userspace sideload management agent that implements the following:

-• Sideload freezing and killing.
+so that the main workload always has a configurable level of CPU utilization headroom.
+For example, if the main workload is currently consuming 60% and the headroom is configured at 15%, sideloads can use only up to 25% of CPU time. - Sideload freezing and killing.
 Depending on the memory footprint and access pattern of the main workload, even a low level of memory activity from sideload can have an oversized impact on the main workload operating at full capacity.
 To guarantee that sideloads don't get in the way when the main workload needs the whole machine, the sideloader can activate the cgroup2 freezer to make sideloads completely inert and later kill them if end up staying frozen for too long.

 Sideloader is already running as part of this demo, as rd-sideloader service.
 The "sideload" line in the upper left pane reports its status as follows:

-• "sideload": Green/red indicates whether the sideloader is running or stopped.
+"sideload": Green/red indicates whether the sideloader is running or stopped.
 If resource control for any resource is disabled, the sideloader will be stopped.

-• "jobs": The number of active/all sideloads.
+"jobs": The number of active/all sideloads.

-• "failed": The number of failed sideloads.
+"failed": The number of failed sideloads.

-• "cfg_warn": Sideloader periodically performs system configuration sanity checks to ensure all resource control configurations are set up to isolate primary workloads from sideloads. cfg_warn reports the number of configuration errors.
-You can find the details in the rd-sideloader log and its status report file - /var/lib/resctl-demo/sideloader/status.json.
+"cfg_warn": Sideloader periodically performs system configuration sanity checks to ensure all resource control configurations are set up to isolate primary workloads from sideloads. cfg_warn reports the number of configuration errors.
+You can find the details in the

-• "[+|-]overload": Indicates whether the system is overloaded (+) or not overloaded (-).
+."[+|-]overload": Indicates whether the system is overloaded (+) or not overloaded (-).
 All sideloads are frozen and optionally killed after the specified timeout when overloaded..

-• "[+|-]crit": Indicates whether the system is overloaded to a critical level (+), or not critical (-).
+"[+|-]crit": Indicates whether the system is overloaded to a critical level (+), or not critical (-).
 When critical, all sideloads will be killed.

 Now, let's repeat the experiment from the last section, but launch the Linux compile job as a sideload that's supervised by the sideloader.